meowwtama/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_

 --------------------------------------------------------------------------------------------------------------------

 ## **Future Enhancements (Team members: 5)**

 1. More specific constraints for the `EMAIL` parameter.
-   * Add checks for top-level domain (.com, .net, .co etc) into regular expression
+   * Add checks for top-level domain (.com, .net, .co etc) into regular expression.
 1. Handling of extreme values to be added.
-   * Add checks for `INDEX` and `THRESHOLD` to be parsed within the boundaries of Java's Integer.MIN_VALUE and Integer.MAX_VALUE.
+   * Add checks for `INDEX` and `THRESHOLD` to be parsed within the boundaries of Java's `Integer.MIN_VALUE` and `Integer.MAX_VALUE`.
    * Add a limit on the String length for `NAME`, `PHONE-NUMBER`, `EMAIL`, `ADDRESS`, `TAG`, `KEYWORD`, `BOOKTITLE` to a reasonable length.
+1. Enhance `Book` class.
+   * To allow each individual book to have its own unique ID.
+   * This is to allow the library manager to decide which copy of a book with the same title is to be used in a command.
+   * Currently, the application preemptively chooses the first copy of 2 books with the same title to be used in each command.
+   * With the unique ID field in each `Book`, the library manager can specifically choose which book to use in the commands.
+1. Change the definition of a duplicate Person.
+    * Currently only checks if the `NAME` field are exactly the same.
+    * Can be changed to check if `PHONE` or `EMAIL` are exactly the same as they are unique identifiers and not `NAME`.
+    * Allows for `NAME` to be case-insensitive (John Doe and john doe are the same person).
+    * Allows for library users with the same name to exist (John Doe with phone number 123 is different from John Doe with phone number 911).
+    * Can throw warnings if `NAME` differs by only by white spaces (John Doe and John   Doe are similar and could be duplicates).
 1. Improve clarity of command results.
    * Reduce information related to Person displayed when command successfully executes to reduce bloat.
 Can be done by:
      * Editing toString() to display less information.